-Las Vegas, the so called city of sin, was the elected location for the present research.
-This hospitality city, born eighty years ago over a desert where hotels started to be built and forming one of the most entertaining cities in the world, is driven by the tourism and the gambling pleasure (Rowley, 2015).
-According to the US Bureau of Economic Analysis, due to its continuously growing and transforming, Las Vegas has the fastest growth rate in the United States and its personal income average ranks 34th in the country.
-Regarding previous studies conducted about and within Las Vegas mainly in the Strip, the most popular avenue of the city and with the largest supply of hotel rooms, Ro et al. (2013) discussed the affective image of the major hotel's positioning, while the city's success as a gaming destination due to the government and private institutions was proposed and analyzed by Lee (2015).

-Given the interest Las Vegas hospitality rises, the present research started by collecting all the features available on TripAdvisor's webpages from several online reviews published during 2015 and targeting hotels located in the Strip.
-Thereafter, such dataset was modeled according to the score given by users through a support vector machine algorithm, with the resulting model being evaluated in terms of its predictive performance to assess the most likely rank for each review.
-Finally, the model was opened using a sensitivity analysis method for extracting useful knowledge in terms of which of the input features known prior to the review influenced most the outcome score.
-Such approach is an attempt to answer the following raised questions: Can the score of an online hospitality review be predicted using as input only quantitative data?
-What are the features that influence most the review scores in hospitality?
-How does each of those features affect the score and can this knowledge be useful for hotel managers?

-Concluding, the main goals and contributions of this study are as follows:

-- Creating a model that predicts the review score based on quantitative features of the user/reviewer and the hotel, as well as the period of time of the specific stay; - Contributing to research on customers' feedback and online reviews by providing a novel approach on the data used, the quantitative features, as opposed to the most common analyses of the reviews' text itself; - Understanding how users are inherently influenced by hotels' features when submitting numerical scores besides text comments on online platforms, such as TripAdvisor.

-The next section will describe the background concepts, such as the history and evolution of online reviews, as well as the methods for knowledge extraction from data, its dimensions and its use in the industry.
-The following section will discuss the materials (e.g. input dataset) and procedures that were applied in the experiment.
+- as number of stars of the hotel and number of helpful votes the user has received in order to build a predictive model of the tourists' score on the hotels.
+The knowledge built upon such model may help to shed some light on what drives the rating of a hotel, potentiating meaningful information to support managerial decisions. - 86 The proposed data mining approach is an attempt to answer the following research questions: - 87 Can the score of an online hospitality review be predicted using as input only quantitative data? - What are the features that influence most the review scores in hospitality?
+How does each of - 89 those features affect the score and can this knowledge be useful for hotel managers? - 90 Concluding, the main goals and contributions of this study are as follows: - Creating a model that predicts the review score based on quantitative features of the user/reviewer and the hotel, as well as the period of time of the specific stay; - Contributing to research on customers' feedback and online reviews by providing a novel approach on the used data, the quantitative features, as opposed to the most common analyses of the reviews' text itself; - Understanding how users are inherently influenced by hotels' features when submitting numerical scores besides text comments on online platforms, such as TripAdvisor. - The next section describes the background concepts, such as the history and evolution of online reviews, as well as the methods for knowledge extraction from data, its dimensions and its use in the industry.
+Section 3 discusses the materials (e.g. input dataset) and procedures that were applied in the experiment.
 Then, the results are shown and a critical discussion takes place on the findings section.
 Finally, the main conclusions of this research are drawn.